machine/machine.specifications.fakes/README.markdown

 Re-use in context / specification is an interesting topic.
 In case you've already used a test case class per fixture setup (like Machine.Specifications does) for a while I'm pretty sure you've stumpled on this too.

-Very often we try to accomplish re-use in classes by using inheritance and course so you can do so with Machine.Fakes.
+Very often we try to accomplish re-use in classes by using inheritance and of course you can do so with Machine.Fakes.
 However in .NET you can only inherit once and inheritance may not be the weapon of choice for more cross cutting aspects like for instance time (the ISystemClock used in the example above).
 Machine.Fakes also offers a composition model for specifications, the IBehaviorConfigs.

     public interface IBehaviorConfig
     {